-On one of many productive adventures, I visited Bogota, Colombia to snoop around their textile scene.
-I had just made my first trip to Peru to visit the premier trade show in Lima, Peru Moda and Home, and to explore the country a bit.
-While planning this maiden voyage to South America I thought, might as well try to make a more thorough expedition.
-I contacted a few friends to see if anyone knew anyone, etc….and the gods of hospitality extended their hand to me once again.
-A friend of the family in Bogota invited me to stay, so I booked an extra leg to my trip, and off I went…..
+In May of 2012, I landed in Bogota to snoop around their textile scene.
+I had just made my first trip to Peru to visit their premier trade show in Lima, Peru Moda and Home, and to explore the country a bit.
+While planning this maiden voyage to South America I thought, might try to make a more thorough expedition..
+I contacted a few friends to see if anyone knew anyone, and the gods of hospitality extended their hand to me once again.
+A friend of the family in Bogota invited me to stay, so I booked an extra leg to my trip, and off I went.
+Lucky.